petervanderdoes/AVH-Extended-Categories/readme.txt

 You select to display all categories, select to Show hierarchy and select how many levels you want to show, in this case Toplevel only.

 = I want to help and translate the plug-in =
-I have setup a project in Launchpad for translating the plug-in.
-Just visit http://bit.ly/95WyJ
+I have setup a project in [Launchpad](https://translations.launchpad.net/avhextendedcategories/trunk) for translating the plug-in.

 = Multiple Category Groups =
 The following is an explanation how assigning multiple groups to page/post works.